-Dr. Mei Rui, a cancer researcher and Grammy-winning concert pianist, says she was kicked off a Spirit Airlines flight for breastfeeding her 2-year-old son while traveling from her home in Houston to New York City on Friday.
-Her mother and father were traveling with her.
+Dr Mei Rui, a cancer researcher and Grammy-winning concert pianist, says she was kicked off a Spirit Airlines flight for breastfeeding her 2-year-old son while travelling from her home in Houston to New York City on Friday.
+Her mother and father were travelling with her.

 She then stopped feeding him, and he began crying, as she had expected.
 Then, the crew told her she had to get off the plane, she said.
 She started taking video of what was happening and asked why the crew was requiring her to leave when she had already put the baby in the seat.

 "They treated us like we were criminals," she told The Post.
 "A baby crying is not a crime."